The Right Hand: Curl All Fingers and Hold the Bow Loosely

 - Placing the bow on the strings or hold one side of the bow with the left hand while correcting your posture will be easier because it reduces bow weight.

 It’s very important that the fingers pivot and flex along with the wrist to create a “wave” in the arm when the bow moves up and down.
 This ensures smooth bow change and is required to play more advanced bow stroke such as Colle.
-Visit the Weight and Finger Motion Exercise page for detailed explanations.
+Visit the Finger Motion and Exercises page for detailed explanations.

 The bow must be parallel to the bridge at all time.
 This is one of the factors that effect the sound quality.
-Other factors such Sounding Point of the bow and Speed and Weight will be discussed in a separate page.
+Other factors such Sounding Point of the bow and Speed and Weight will be discussed in sound quality improvement.

 Incorrect bow angles: